Davidson Kempner Capital Management

-Davidson Kempner Capital Management LP (“Davidson Kempner”) is a global institutional alternative investment management firm with over $36 billion in assets under management.
+Davidson Kempner Capital Management LP (often known by the short form Davidson Kempner) is a global institutional alternative investment management firm with over $36 billion in assets under management.
 Davidson Kempner is headquartered in New York City, with additional offices in London, Hong Kong, Dublin, Philadelphia, Shenzhen and Mumbai.
 The firm is led by Anthony A. Yoseloff who serves as Executive Managing Member and Chief Investment Officer.

 As of June 30, 2022, Davidson Kempner was ranked as the 8th largest hedge fund in the world.

-Davidson Kempner has approximately 500 employees in the firm’s seven offices.
+Davidson Kempner has approximately 500 employees in the firm's seven offices.
 The firm is headquartered at 520 Madison Avenue in New York, New York.

 History

 Davidson Kempner was founded in May 1983 by Marvin H. Davidson and was initially named M.H.
 Davidson & Co.
-Thomas L. Kempner, Jr. joined the firm in December 1984 and was promoted to partner in 1986 and appointed to executive managing member in January 2004.
+Thomas L. Kempner Jr. joined the firm in December 1984 and was promoted to partner in 1986 and appointed to executive managing member in January 2004.
 The firm opened to outside capital in 1987 and was registered as an investment adviser with the U.S. Securities and Exchange Commission in 1990.
+Michael J. Leffell joined in 1988 and became Deputy Executive Managing Member, where he co-managed the Distressed Securities investment strategy for 20 years.

 Anthony A. Yoseloff joined in August 1999 and became a managing member in January 2004.
 Yoseloff became co-deputy executive managing member in January 2012, and co-executive managing member with Kempner as of January 1, 2018.
 Kempner retired at the end of 2019.